pgEdge/radar/CONTRIBUTING.md

 ## License

 By contributing to radar, you agree that your contributions will be licensed under the same license as the project.
-See [LICENSE](LICENSE) for details.
+See [LICENSE.md](LICENSE.md) for details.